yiisoft/yii2/docs/guide/structure-widgets.md

 ### Configuring Global Defaults

-If you need to configure your widget with global defaults, you can add your widget in `main.php`.
-Simply define your widget in your config's `main.php` file under the components array.
+If you need to configure your widget with global defaults, you can add your widget in `web.php` (basic) or `main.php` (advanced).
+Simply define your widget in your config file under the components array.

 ```
 'components' => [